pran-7-5/eco_style/README.md

 4th state(this one is real only) - there is no 4th state, you are the combination of all these states.
 ________________________________________________
-All these states are necessary,
+All these states are necessary.
 ```

 Conclusion